William Bickerton: Establishing The Church of Jesus Christ

-Bickerton maintained his faith in the Restoration and led a small congregation of 9 in Elizabeth, Pennsylvania.
+Bickerton maintained his faith in the Restoration and led a small congregation of 9 in West Elizabeth, Pennsylvania.
 After writing to the LDS church, Bickerton and his congregation were visited by two LDS missionaries who baptized them all and, on 25 May 1851, established them as a branch of the LDS church.
-They also ordained Bickerton an elder and presiding minister in the new Elizabeth congregation of the LDS Church.
+They also ordained Bickerton an elder and presiding minister in the new West Elizabeth congregation of the LDS Church.
 In early 1852 Bickerton attended a church leadership conference where he was made aware of the church's beliefs about plural marriage.
 Bickerton remarked, "If the approval of God were to come to me by accepting the doctrine of polygamy, I prefer the displeasure of God."
 On 10 March 1852 Bickerton announced to his congregation that he was disassociating himself from the LDS church because of its adherence to doctrines that he felt could not be substantiated in the Bible or the Book of Mormon, particularly plural marriage.
 An unknown number of people chose to follow him.

 Bickerton engaged in public preaching and met with his growing congregation in houses and, by the end of 1854, his church had around 60 members.

 On 5 July 1859, Bickerton was ordained as head of the church by his followers and called a Prophet and Seer.
 At a conference of believers in Green Oak (also known as Greenock), Pennsylvania, in July 1862, leaders of several branches of the faith in Pennsylvania, Ohio and Virginia came together and formally organized what they called The Church of Jesus Christ.
 Bickerton presided over the conference and reorganized the First Presidency and Quorum of the Twelve.
 Because of Bickerton's leadership, past and present members of this church are sometimes referred to by historians as "Bickertonites", and The Church of Jesus Christ has been nicknamed the "Bickertonite church" or the "Bickerton organization".